broofa/pek/README.md

 The entire model works this way.

-BTW, Pek listener's are called with two arguments:
+BTW, P&emacr;k listener's are called with two arguments:
   1. `path` - (Array[String]) Path to the property that changed
   2. `value` - (any) New value of the property